IPL 2020 will be held in UAE, says Brijesh Patel

-IPL 2020, that was postponed due to coronavirus, will now be held in the UAE.
-Brijesh Patel, IPL Chairman said that, government's permission has been applied for.
+IPL 2020, that was postponed due to Covid-19, will now be held in the UAE, according to Brijesh Patel, IPL Chairman.
+They've applied to the government for permission, he said.

-He added that they will discuss the further course of action in IPL General Council.
+He added that they would discuss the next course of action at the IPL General Council meeting.

 IPL 2020, that was postponed due to coronavirus, will now be held in the UAE.
 We have applied for the government's permission.
 We will discuss the further course of action in IPL General Council: Brijesh Patel, IPL Chairman pic.twitter.com/aD0OndcQ1Q